Golf is among the most popular sports in the world with an estimated 390 million fans worldwide, according to Sporteology…

 The device retails at around £130, while the app is free.

-Hole19 is a different kind of tool because it’s main function is to help golfers familiarise themselves with around 40,000 golf courses, which is roughly 95% of the world’s courses.
+Hole19 is a different kind of tool because its main function is to help golfers familiarise themselves with around 40,000 golf courses, which is roughly 95% of the world’s courses.

 But Hole19 can do so much more, as it can assist players in gathering course data such as GPS yardages, hole map imagery, stat tracking and other key statistics which will aid players in making quick decisions and adjustments – while playing.

-The free app is also compatible with smart watches, which brings more convenience to players especially in the middle of a game.
+The free app is also compatible with smartwatches, which brings more convenience to players, especially in the middle of a game.

 In 2016, Hole19 acquired more than 800,000 active users from all over the world.

-Is Technology good for golf?
 Away from the course…

-Having these three trainer aids in your arsenal (or in today’s parlance your smartphone) is a good start, but there are plenty of other digital tools that can help develop your golf skills.
+Is technology good for golf?Having these three trainer aids in your arsenal (or in today’s parlance your smartphone) is a good start, but there are plenty of other digital tools that can help develop your golf skills.

 However, there has also been some evolution in the way we play golf away from the course….

-For example, Phone Arena revealed that the World Golf Tour Mobile app provide updates with the latest Pro tournaments and now includes the 2016 Virtual US Open in its database, mainly due to requests from players of varying abilities.
+For example, Phone Arena revealed that the World Golf Tour Mobile app provides updates with the latest Pro tournaments and now includes the 2016 Virtual US Open in its database, mainly due to requests from players of varying abilities.

 We’ve also witnessed the evolution of PGA Golf on the PlayStation, originally made famous by Tiger but now endorsed by Rory McIlroy on the cover.